 You may lack the appropriate equipment to trap raccoons, but hiring a wildlife operator is a good step to make.
 Make sure they remove them and put them somewhere else humanely.

 You can consider using a motion-activated water sprinkler to act as a deterrent to scare them away.
 Raccoons and other animals are scared by the sudden movement and spray of the water.
 I haven’t used one of these myself, but my friend loves his.
 You can find it on Amazon here.

-Coyote urine is excellent at keeping raccoons away.
+Coyote or wolf urine is excellent at keeping raccoons away.
 As natural predators, raccoons will keep far away.